 Colorful Eyeshadow Tutorials for Brown, Blue, and Green Eyes

-Colorful Eyeshadow for Brown Eyes
+Colorful Eyeshadow Tutorials for Brown Eyes

 However, since we’re doing colorful eyes today, we’re going to use yellow and orange instead (the colors are close to bronze and copper).
-Using this colors will make the yellow tint in your eyes pop!
+Using these colors will make the yellow tint in your eyes pop!

 To recreate this look, simply put yellow eyeshadow in the inner corner of the eyes and line 1/3 of the eyes (from the inner corner).
 Follow it up with an orange shadow that you can apply on the other half of the lids and 2/3 of your lower lash line.

-2. Bold Green Eyes | Colorful Eyeshadow Tutorials
+2. Bold Green | Colorful Eyeshadow Tutorials

-Teal is also a good color as makes brown eyes look more vibrant!
+Teal is also a good color as it makes brown eyes look more vibrant!
 But today, what I want you to try is this bold green eye makeup with a touch of yellow, for fun of course!

 Next, apply the bright green eyeshadow on the eyelid, covering 2/3 of the eye.
 Blend the yellow-green eyeshadow to the bright green one to create a seamless transition.

 For some, that would be enough.
 But if you want to do a smokey eye, you can apply a dark green eyeshadow on the outer corner of the eye and then pack on a dark brown on the outer V and work your way into the crease.

 3. Lime and Blue Carnival-Inspired Eyeshadow | Colorful Eyeshadow Tutorials